erhaym/decrypt-chromium-passwords/README.md

 ## Understanding how Chromium handles saved passwords

-Typically, when you press the "Save" button when getting that little annoying pop up each time you register or login to a website for the first time, your browser stores the password you just agreed to save (alongside the username and other data), in a SQLite database inside your machine.
+Typically, when you press the "Save" button when getting that little annoying pop up each time you register or login to a website for the first time, your browser stores the password you just agreed to save (alongside the username and other data) in a SQLite database inside your machine.

 On Linux, you can take a look at that for yourself by inspecting the following path:

 `~/.config/google-chrome/Default/` for Chrome

-Or `~/.config/chromium/Default/` for Chromium
+or `~/.config/chromium/Default/` for Chromium

 You should see a file named `Login Data`.
 That's the database we're interested in.
 We open it by using the command line interface `sqlite3`.